Northern Fur Seal

 Lifespan & Reproduction

 Females generally have their first pup at 5 to 6 years of age and are in their reproductive prime between the ages of 8 and 13.
 They are not selective in their choice of mate, but they do show an affinity for a specific breeding site.
 Females typically start returning to the breeding islands in late June and give birth to a single pup a few days after arriving on land.
 Mating occurs within 5.3 days of giving birth.
-Female northern fur seals undergo embryonic diapause, meaning the embryo does not immediately implant in the uterus but is delayed until after lactation, or weaning.
-Females suckle their pups for 5 to 6 days and then go to sea to forage for 3.5 to 9.8 days.
-Pups are nursed until weaning (about 4 months) and leave the breeding site before their mothers.
+Female northern fur seals undergo embryonic diapause, meaning the embryo does not immediately implant in the uterus and is thought to be delayed until after lactation, or weaning.
+Females suckle their newborn pups for 5 to 6 days and then go to sea to forage for 3.5 to 9.8 days.
+Females continue to cycle between land and sea for the remainder of the nursing period.
+Their time on land generally declines to less than two days and their time a sea generally increases.
+Pups are nursed until weaning (about 4 months) and leave the breeding site before their mothers to forage independently for the first time.

 Entanglement in Marine Debris and Lost or Abandoned Fishing Gear